unreal0901/Cartesian-product--Generator/README.md

 "# Cartesian-product--Generator"

 I created this project for the visualization of cartesian product for my discrete mathematics class.
-In this project i uses :-
+In this project i used :-

 1. for loops.
 2. regex